cb-technologists/blog/content/posts/tekton-jx-orchestration.md

       value: https://github.com/dcanadillas/petclinic-kaniko-deploy.git
 ```

-As `PipelineResources` we are using two GitHub repositories as inputs (one for the application and the other for deployment definitions), and one container image as output to be built.
+As `PipelineResources` we are using the two GitHub repositories from the original repos as inputs (one for the application and the other for deployment definitions), and one container image as output to be built.

-Next, let's define the `PipelineRun`, that executes and instantiate the pipeline in a file `petclinic-run.yaml`:
+Next, let's define the `PipelineRun`, that executes and instantiate the pipeline, in a file `petclinic-run.yaml`:

 ```yaml
 apiVersion: tekton.dev/v1alpha1